nihanbir/cpp-game-nihanbir/README.md

 Simple clicker game made for a school assignment, left clicking the door to open/close it and right click to leave the room.

-the game is made with SDL using;
+The game is made with SDL using;

 - State design pattern